zippiehq/cartesi-lambada/README.md

 ## Appchains are sovereign

-s mentioned above, we believe that appchains should be sovereign.
+As mentioned above, we believe that appchains should be sovereign.
 Their current state should fully describe how the inputs from the sequencers they’ve picked as the source of their inputs should be processed and understood.
 It should be possible to point a Lambada node at an appchain genesis state and synchronize to the latest state of the appchain.
 All logic related to their execution should be described by the state and as much being computed inside the VM as possible.

 As such, the state, as hosted in IPFS, contains a ‘chain info’ descriptor that specifies which sequencer to use - currently supported are Celestia and Espresso testnet, which VM id/namespace it has, and what sequencer block height it should listen to.
 When a transaction has finalized from the point of view of the sequencer network and is included in the sequencer blocks, this is when we consider that a state is final of an appchain as anyone can calculate the state based on the inputs, up to that point.